hneutr/dotfiles/readme.md

 - want to separate settings for writing vs for code.
 	- current organization is only in a single group, will need to split that out

+idea:
+- make something to effectively split vimrc in two for code/prose+verse:
+	1. structured text
+	2. unstructured text
+- you can choose to either whitelist things or blacklist them?
+	- choose a default of (1) or (2)
+	- default has blacklist
+	- non-default has whitelist